Arce Takes Power In Bolivia Facing Deep Challenges - UrduPoint

 Arce Takes Power In Bolivia Facing Deep Challenges

-La Paz, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Leftist economist Luis Arce assumed the Bolivian presidency on Sunday in a ceremony attended by foreign leaders, facing the challenge of uniting a deeply polarized society and reviving a virus-racked economy.
+La Paz, Nov 8 (UrduPoint / Pakistan Point News - 9th Nov, 2020 ) :Leftist economist Luis Arce assumed the Bolivian presidency on Sunday in a ceremony attended by foreign leaders, facing the challenge of uniting a deeply polarized society and reviving a virus-wracked economy.

 Arce, who won election easily last month, was sworn in by newly invested vice president David Choquehuanca in the presence of parliamentarians, ordinary Bolivians and guests including King Felipe VI of Spain and the presidents of Argentina, Colombia and Paraguay.